 “This framework would wildly expand the reach of FinCen and the [Bank Secrecy Act],’ said Patrick Murck, legal counsel for the Bitcoin Foundation, a trade group that promotes Bitcoin software and security standards.
 He said the government’s rules “would be infeasible for many, if not most, members of the Bitcoin community to comply with.”

 FinCen, why does that sound familiar?
 Oh, that’s right the Obama Administration just moved to allow all the intelligence agencies access to it.
 But hey it’s time to get serious about potential money laundering.
-Especially when, as the HSBC case demonstrates, America is completely unwilling to get serious about actual money laundering.
+Especially when, as the HSBC case demonstrates, you are completely unwilling to get serious about actual money laundering.